lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 We will rely on the main R, Software Sustainability Institute and Software/Data Carpentry discussion channels to advertise the instructor course.
-The material is available CC-BY license; so will any additional material prepared for this R-specific event.
-The names of the newly trained instructors will be advertised widely for them to further disseminate what they have learned.
-The event will broadcast the course and its outcome broadly over social media and through blog posts on the R consortium, Software Carpentry blogs and local communities.
+All the course materials (instructor training and R courses) are available CC-BY license; so will any additional material prepared for this R-specific event.
+The names of the newly trained instructors will be advertised widely for them to further disseminate what they have learned, organise new courses and further promote local instructor communities.
+We will will broadcast the course and its outcome broadly over social media and through blog posts on the R consortium, Software Carpentry blogs and local communities to (1) foster broad interest and diverse participation and (2) maximise the outcomes for the community in general and the participants themselves.